 In Agile, UAT is an integral part of overall testing activities, so it may take different forms and use different tools.
 For example, these can be tests on functional and non-functional requirements or early-stage testing to validate assumptions made during the planning stage.
 At the end of each iteration, acceptance testing produces deliverables that are used to modify requirements, system architecture, UX style guides, etc.

 3. Recruit users and form UAT team

 As we mentioned earlier, testers can be recruited from your existing user base.
-Depending on the project specifics, those can be subject matter experts, real-world users of the product, stakeholders, business analysts, product owner, or the customer.
+Depending on the project specifics, those can be subject matter experts, real-world users of the product, stakeholders, business analysts, or a product owner.
 You can also use crowd-sourcing platforms to search for testers or hire a freelance user-testing specialist.